 No more than one professorship will be awarded in a single year to faculty nominated from a single department.
 Faculty who have won the Meigs Professorship are not eligible for re-nomination.

-The mechanism by which nominees are selected within colleges/schools will be determined by the respective Deans; however, the college/school selection process must: 1) allow the college’s faculty to submit nominations, and 2) include a review of all nominees by a faculty committee.
-In addition, any department wishing to make a nomination for consideration by the college must have its own internally designated committee to advise the Department Head in selection of the faculty member to be nominated.
+The mechanism by which nominees are selected within colleges / schools will be determined by the respective deans; however, the college/school selection process must: 1) allow the college’s faculty to submit nominations and 2) include a review of all nominees by a faculty committee.
+In addition, any department wishing to make a nomination for consideration by the college must have its own internally designated committee to advise the department head in selection of the faculty member to be nominated.

-1. How well does the nominee engage and stimulate students?
+- How well does the nominee engage and stimulate students?

-This involves meeting responsibilities to students (e.g., well prepared for class, available for consultation, involved in undergraduate student tutorials, responsive to student questions and needs, provides clear instructions for assigned materials and assessments), and challenging students intellectually (e.g., stimulating ideas and interchange which provoke students to learn more, demanding quality performance in a responsible manner, and causing students to rethink their values and epistemologies).
-Documentation might come, for example, in the form of carefully designed surveys of students, in-depth review with representative students, solicitation of testimony from successful former students, and/or faculty evaluation of syllabi or other indicators of content organization and course objectives.
-These examples are intended to be illustrative, not prescriptive or exhaustive.
+This involves meeting responsibilities to students (e.g., well prepared for class, available for consultation, involved in undergraduate student tutorials, responsive to student questions and needs, provides clear instructions for assigned materials and assessments), and challenging students intellectually (e.g., stimulating ideas and interchange that provoke students to learn more, demanding quality performance in a responsible manner and causing students to rethink their values and epistemologies).
+Documentation might come, for example, in the form of carefully designed surveys of students, in-depth review with representative students, solicitation of testimony from successful former students and/or faculty evaluation of syllabi or other indicators of content organization and course objectives.
+These examples are intended to be illustrative, not prescriptive or exhaustive. - How well is the nominee intellectually prepared for and dedicated to quality instruction?

 This can be addressed with information obtained from peers here and elsewhere.
-It might include, for example, instructional awards from professional societies or other groups, thoughtful observations from faculty colleagues about the nominee's scholarly orientation to instruction, formal participation in the national organizations devoted to the improvement of instruction, or past departmental evaluations for promotions or raises.
-Here, again, these examples are only illustrative.
+It might include, for example, instructional awards from professional societies or other groups, thoughtful observations from faculty colleagues about the nominee’s scholarly orientation to instruction, formal participation in the national organizations devoted to the improvement of instruction, or past departmental evaluations for promotions or raises.
+Here, again, these examples are only illustrative. - What has the nominee contributed to the overall quality of education?

 There are myriad ways in which significant contributions can be made: principal role in major curricular reform, introduction of pedagogical methods (including computer-aided instruction) that have resulted in others improving instructional quality, publication of a highly valued and used textbook or other course materials, development of new or innovative courses that occupy a key role in the curriculum, evaluated contributions to (or research in) disciplinary pedagogy, or systematic mentoring of young faculty members or teaching assistants striving to become better instructors.